scott-mcnulty/flask-api-template/README.md

     │       └── product.py
     ├── commons                         : Any common modules
     │   ├── __init__.py
-    │   ├── log.py                      : Logging thats straped to the gunicorn logger
+    │   ├── log.py                      : Logging thats strapped to the gunicorn logger
     │   └── paginate.py                 : Pagination for querying
     └── models                          : Any database models
         ├── __init__.py
         └── product.py

+## Running the Application

+The app can be run using either the Dockerfile, docker-compose file, or by intsalling the packages locally and using the run.sh file.
+The application will be running on port `8000` with api url endpoints specified in the [myapi/api/endpoints.py](myapi/api/endpoints.py) file.
+At `/metrics` you'll see application metrics being exported that can be pulled in by a monitoring system such as prometheus.

+## Deployment

+The application can be deployed using a self hosting service with the `Dockerfile`.
+As an example this code was deployed using Heroku at the url `https://myapi-flask-template.herokuapp.com`.

 ## Testing